 Shenandoah is pretty much the western third of the State.
 There's a lot to do in the area.
 The Battlefields Historic Area in Winchester at the top of the state.
 You can check out George Washington's Offices, the Patsy Cline sites, Stonewall Jackson's Headquarters, the Museum of the Shenandoah in Winchester.
 The Shenandoah National Park, Front Royal.
 Thomas Jefferson's Monticello and UVA in Charlottesville.
 Luray Caverns, Luray.
 Natural Bridge below Roanoke.
-Lots of wineries, horseback riding, golfing, White water rafting. almost 5 years ago
+Lots of wineries, horseback riding, golfing, White water rafting. about 5 years ago

 My wife and I and 7yr old son went in October 2012.
 In the park, we spent most of the time in the eastern and middle sections.
 There are lots of great hikes and the Ranger programs were interesting.
 We also liked the Junior Ranger activities.